-Sample Yearly Calendar
+Sample Yearly Calendar (sample only)

 Below is an example of the types of activities we do during a year.
-Because this program is youthled, our calendar changes annually based on participant interests.
+Because this program is youth-led, our calendar changes annually based on participant interests.
 All youth are encouraged to lead a trip to a destination of their choosing.
 The sky is the limit!

-September - Fall Kick-off weekend at Leavenworth; belay and rappel skills sessions
+September - Fall Kick-off weekend at Leavenworth; TR and lead belay workshops